 Turnbull Canyon, Natural canyon in Puente Hills, California, US.

-Turnbull Canyon is a canyon in the Puente Hills with a creek running through its base and slopes covered in sycamore trees, coastal sage, and native grasses.
-The formation stretches across several kilometers, creating a natural corridor through the hills.
+Turnbull Canyon is a canyon in the Puente Hills, southeast of Los Angeles, with a creek running along its base and slopes covered in sycamore trees, coastal sage, and native grasses.
+The area is crossed by a network of trails that wind through the hills and connect several entry points.

 The community of curious travelers